-The Wessex Institute of Technology is very active in research covering a number of specialised fields including environmental and electromagnetics, ecology, fluid mechanics, corrosion, damage and fracture, damage tolerance and many others.
+The Wessex Institute is very active in research covering a number of specialised fields including environmental and electromagnetics, ecology, fluid mechanics, corrosion, damage and fracture, damage tolerance and many others.

 The following case studies give an idea of the type of work undertaken by the Institute.

 Antibacterial and Antifungal Medical Textiles based on a sono chemical process

 A large scale integrated project involving 17 institutions from Europe.
 As part of the European Commission 7th Framework Programme, the project focused on the application of nanotechnology in medicine.
 The main objective of this project was to build a pilot line based on the sonochemical process to produce biocidal textiles by impregnating fabrics with antibacterial nanoparticles.
 The design of the pilot sonochemical reactor was aided by employing computational modelling, which was the main task at WIT.
 The developed models were used for optimisation of a prototype and for the design of a full scale production line.